bobholt/coding-standards/src/documents/pages/html.html.md

 ## Conditional Comments ##

-Internet Explorer prior to version 10 recognizes conditional comments, which allows the conditional loading of resources (such as stylesheets or script files) based on the version of IE the client is using.
+Internet Explorer prior to version 10 recognizes [conditional comments](http://msdn.microsoft.com/en-us/library/ms537512%28v=vs.85%29.aspx), which allows the conditional loading of resources (such as stylesheets or script files) based on the version of IE the client is using.

 Every effort should be made to construct a fully-functional and well-rendered site prior to the use of conditional comments.
 Conditionals should be something of a last resort for browser compatibility.

+HTML5 Boilerplate handles this in an interesting way, using conditional comments to add `.ie7`, `.ie8`, or `.ie9` classes to the page, which can then be used in your base stylesheet to specify IE-specific styles.
+This makes it so IE isn't forced to download an additional stylesheet (a file-transfer penalty).

 ## Semantic Markup ##

 HTML elements should be chosen in such a way as to represent the semantic content of the document.
 Using HTML according to its purpose is important for accessibility, reuse, and code efficiency reasons.
 This is a longer conversation than we will tackle at the present time, but here are a few quick pointers:

 * Never ever use tables for page layout.
 Ever.
 It is semantically bad, poor for accessibility, and makes for nearly unreadable source code.
 It has no place in the modern web.
 Don't do it.
 * Use headings elements (`<h1>` - `<h6>`) for headings.